Dulhipur

 Dulhipur is a census town in Chandauli district in the state of Uttar Pradesh, India.

 Demographics

 As of 2001 India census, Dulhipur had a population of 7,744.
 Males constitute 51% of the population and females 49%.
 Dulhipur has an average literacy rate of 34%, lower than the national average of 59.5%: male literacy is 42% and female literacy is 26%.
 In Dulhipur, 19% of the population was under 6 years of age.

+Illegal Bangladeshi immigrants

+In November 2018, police arrested several Bangladeshi nationals in 2018–2020 for illegally staying in Dulhipur, seizing fake certificates and voter IDs during the operation.
+The sweep also included the arrest of a local resident accused of assisting them.
+Authorities said the detainees had entered India without valid documents.
+The arrests followed a tip-off and were part of a larger crackdown on undocumented immigrants in Uttar Pradesh.